VirtualDharm/practice/RevisionNotes/Sql.md

-#Top 50 sql questions:
+Top 50 sql questions:
-#types of SQL statements?
+types of SQL statements?
 * Definition (DDL): creating, altering, and dropping database.
 * Manipulation (DML): querying, inserting, updating, and deleting data.
 * Control (DCL): controlling access to the database, granting or revoking privileges.

-# Primary key: Unique identifier for each record in a table, ensuring data integrity and enabling efficient retrieval.
+Primary key: Unique identifier for each record in a table, ensuring data integrity and enabling efficient retrieval.
-# Foreign key: Column(s) in a table referencing the primary key of another table, establishing a relationship.
+Foreign key: Column(s) in a table referencing the primary key of another table, establishing a relationship.
-# Composite key: Primary key made up of multiple columns, uniquely identifying records in a table together.
+Composite key: Primary key made up of multiple columns, uniquely identifying records in a table together.
-# DELETE to remove specific rows from a table, whereas TRUNCATE to remove all rows from a table.
+DELETE: to remove specific rows from a table, whereas TRUNCATE to remove all rows from a table.
-# Self-join : is useful when you want to compare rows within the same table.
+Self-join : is useful when you want to compare rows within the same table.

-# types of JOIN operations :
+types of JOIN operations :
 * INNER JOIN: Returns only the matching rows from both tables.
 * LEFT JOIN: Returns all rows from the left table and matching rows from the right table.
 * RIGHT JOIN: Returns all rows from the right table and matching rows from the left table.
 * FULL JOIN: Returns all rows from both tables.

-# Normalization :
+Normalization :
 It is the process of organizing data in a database to eliminate redundancy and dependency issues.
 It involves splitting tables into smaller, more manageable entities.

 The different normal forms are: